 Charities Supported by This Project

-In 2014 i took the Giving What We Can pledge, and have been donating 10% of my gross earnings to the best poverty-relief project i am currently aware of ever since.
-The current recipient of my pledge donations is the Against Malaria Foundation, a non-profit organization distributing long-lasting insecticide-treated nets in developing countries.
-Each net costs about $4.00, lasts for 3–4 years, and protects, on average, two people sleeping under them.
-This is understood to be the most cost-effective way to prevent malaria, a severely debilitating disease affecting half a billion people every year, about half a million of which die of the disease.
+In 2014 i took the Giving What We Can pledge, and have ever since donated 10% of my gross earnings to the best poverty-relief project i am currently aware of.
+I currently donate to the Against Malaria Foundation.
+They’re a non-profit organization distributing long-lasting insecticide-treated nets in developing countries.
+Purchase and distribution for each net costs about $4.00.
+They last 3–4 years and protect, on average, two people sleeping under them (typically children, the most vulnerable to the burden of malaria).
+This is understood to be one of the most cost-effective ways to prevent malaria, a severely debilitating disease affecting half a billion people every year, about half a million of which die of the disease.

-Cycle touring or hitchhiking, like just about any aspect of the human experience, carries risks, known and unknown, that the person undertaking the activity has chosen to accept and take full responsibility for.
-I am neither entitled to any share of the rewards you might find on the road, nor am i liable for anything bad that might happen to you either — sounds reasonable, right 😉 So, use the information on this website and travel at your own risk!
+Cycle touring, hitchhiking, hiking, tree-climbing, or any other activity i engage in and write about on this website, like just about any aspect of the human experience, carries risks, known and unknown, that the person undertaking the activity has chosen to accept and take full responsibility for.
+I am neither entitled to any share of the rewards you might get from practicing any of those activities, nor liable for anything bad that might happen to you as a result.
+Use the information on this website at your own risk!